 At Temple Meadow, we believe that how children learn has huge potential on empowering our children as confident, creative lifelong learners.
 We support children with the experiences they encounter.
-The characteristics of effective teaching and learning are explored through play and each characteristic is represented by a different animal.
-Children will be introduced to these animals and their particular characteristic throughout their time in Early Years.
+The characteristics of effective teaching and learning are explored through play and each characteristic is represented by a different dinosaur.
+Children will be introduced to these dinosaurs, which will be displayed in the classroom.
+Children will then have time to discuss which type of dinosaur they want to be before child-initiated play time.
 Children are encouraged to follow their interests, make independent choices about their learning and are supported to develop their thinking skills through skilful adult interactions.
 The characteristics of effective teaching and learning that we explore with our children are;

-- playing and exploring children investigate and experience things, and 'have a go'. - active learning children concentrate and keep on trying if they encounter difficulties, and enjoy achievements. - creating and thinking critically children have and develop their own ideas, make links between ideas, and develop strategies for doing things.
+playing and exploring - children investigate and experience things, and 'have a go.'

+• active learning - children concentrate and keep on trying if they encounter difficulties, and enjoy achievements.

+creating and thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things.